WHAT THE HECK IS AN EXPOSURE TRIANGLE?

-Remember earlier that I mentioned “we usually aim for just-right exposure”?
+Remember earlier that I mentioned, “we usually aim for just-right exposure”?
 Yes, I used the word “usually”.
 Which means, “just-right” exposures are not always the only way to go.
-There are times when we deliberately over-expose or under-expose photos for that creative effect.
+There are times when we deliberately over-expose or under-exposed photos for that creative effect.
 A classic example will be silhouettes.

 Every photographer will mention this, and so shall I – There are no perfect exposures.
 The only perfect exposure happens when you master the exposure triangle and freely produce the images you have in your mind.

 Is the whole triangle thing too confusing?
 I have created an exposure triangle “cheat sheet” below.
 If you don’t find it ugly, please feel free to save the image below (right click -> save image as) for your future reference… or simply click/tap on it to view the full image.